 He made the rare leap from NBA player to respected league official, seeing the game from both sides of the whistle for decades.

-Haywoode Workman's basketball life is a study in reinvention.
-The point guard from North Carolina played professionally overseas and had a brief but notable stint in the NBA, most memorably with the Indiana Pacers in the early 1990s.
-He was a reliable backup known for his defensive tenacity.
-After his playing career ended, Workman embarked on a far more unusual second act.
-He transitioned to officiating, working his way up through the minor leagues to earn a spot as an NBA referee in the late 2000s.
-This gave him a perspective shared by almost no one else: he had competed against the league's stars and later officiated their games.
-His career stands as a unique bridge between the player's experience and the official's judgment, making him a respected and understanding figure on the court.
+Haywoode Workman played professionally overseas and had a notable stint with the Indiana Pacers in the early 1990s as a reliable backup point guard known for defensive tenacity.
+After his playing career ended, he transitioned to officiating.
+He worked his way up through the minor leagues to earn a spot as an NBA referee in the late 2000s.
+Workman thus gained a perspective shared by almost no one else: he had competed against the league's stars and later officiated their games.
+His career serves as a unique bridge between the player's experience and the official's judgment.

 1965–1980